SAP-samples/teched2022-DT260/exercises/ex2/README.md

 # Exercise 2: Analyse and investigate process mining results

-In the previous exercise we saw how the process `Sell from Stock - Consumer Products (5HL)` is designed in SAP S/4HANA.
+In the previous exercise we saw how the process `Sell from Stock - Consumer Products (5HL)` is designed in SAP S/4HANA Cloud.
 In this exercise you’ll jump into SAP Signavio Process Intelligence and to retrieve live insights our of how processes are **actually** executed in your SAP S/4HANA Cloud system.

 ## Exercise 2.1 Jump to SAP Signavio Process Intelligence